bd/twidor/README.md

 ## Limitations

 * Labels for macro keys are shortened to the first three letters.
-Current keymaps have only 2-letter macros for up to 2-button chords.
+This is currently not an issue because current keymaps have only 2-letter macros for up to 2-button chords.
-* Up/down/right/left arrows key labels are not shown (current lessons do not use them).
+* Up/down/right/left arrows key labels are not shown.  current lessons do not use them.
 * For Typemax, while the keybaords does not show mouse buttons, mapped mouse buttons do work for training purposes.